 A long time ago, I used to be normal.
 Then I discovered rowing.
 A decade later, I haven’t looked back.

 This blog records my personal journey training to compete as a Masters athlete.
 Originally, it started in 2013 when I first attempted to race in the “big leagues,” or Masters Nationals Championships.
 At the time, I had three years of experience and wanted to not make a fool of myself.

 I am goal-driven.
-My current goal is to race at the World Rowing Masters Regatta in 2018, and maybe earn some medals.
+My current goal is to race at the Head of the Charles in 2019, and maybe earn some medals along the way.

-I’m an average joe-ess.
-Most of my time is spent juggling a zoo: a one-year-old baby, a puppy, and working from home.
+In real life, most of my time is spent juggling a zoo: a two-year-old baby, a puppy, and working from home as a freelance copywriter.
 I rowed in college only one semester, my last.
 Everything else I learned years later.
 I’m not the athlete in the family; every inch gained on the water is through hard work.
-This year brings new lessons in balancing training with life, and my efforts to be the best rower I can.
+Each year brings new lessons in balancing training with life, and my efforts to be the best rower I can.